 When a student withdraws from the University, the institution will calculate for Title IV recipients how much of the federal grants and loans the student has earned for the payment period or period of enrollment.
 The University will also calculate the amount of tuition and fees for which the student is obligated, based on its refund policy.
-Depending on when the student withdraws, the tuition and fee charges may either exceed the amount of Title IV grants and loans received or may be less than the amount of Title IV grants and loans received or may be less than the amount of Title IV grants and loans received or may be less than the amount of Title IV grants and loans received.
+Depending on when the student withdraws, the tuition and fee charges may either exceed the amount of Title IV grants and loans received or may be less than the amount of Title IV grants and loans received.
 If the amount of tuition and fee charges exceeds the amount of Title IV funds earned, the student, or parent in the case of dependent students, may owe the institution additional money for the remaining balance.
 The student or parent may owe back Title IV funds if the student has not earned 100 percent of the Title IV funds based on his or her attendance in the quarter.
 Further, depending on when a student withdraws, the student may owe 50 percent of his or her grant funds to the Title IV program.